Previous Post: Day 6 – From N of Dead Island To Pickerel Bay

 Across Ox Bay and through the Canoe Bay Channel past a “For Sale” property with a lodge with a number of cabins on it and then north up Wannapitei Bay.
 As we approached the entrance to Hartley Bay I wondered if the woman who was sitting on the sofa when we passed by at the beginning of the trip would be there.
 Well, given the weather probably not!
 She had said, “Everybody knows to turn left after the dock with the sofa!”
 As we passed by the dock we saw the Muskoka chairs.
 As for the sofa, it was wrapped in a blue tarp to keep it dry until their return.

 A bit further along the south side of Hartley Bay, we passed another property with a “For Sale” sign on it.
 We wondered how much the owners were asking; when I got home I googled the answer – $249,000.
-See here for more details!
+See here for the listing.

 Nearing the Hartley Bay Marina dock we noticed a lot of activity.
 Above the dock was a trailer with eight canoes on it; people were carrying bags and gear down to the dock.
 As our canoe came out of the water their red Nova Crafts were going in.
 We were looking at a group of high school students from Sudbury at the start of their canoe trip to Georgian Bay and back.
 I complimented the teachers in charge for making the trip happen.
 The responsibility – and the paperwork – to organize a trip like this these days can be daunting.
 They were pros who had done this a dozen times and appeared to have everything under control!